HactarCE/NDCell/BUILDING.md

 Fair warning: I don't do C or C++ development so it's entirely possible that I've botched the build process, but this is what finally worked for me.

-1. Download/install [CMake](https://cmake.org/download/).
+1. Make sure you have CMake installed from the previous steps.
 WSL or Cygwin `cmake` might work, but I wouldn't count on it.
 2. Download [LLVM](https://releases.llvm.org/download.html) 10.0.0 source code.
 The precompiled binaries probably won't work, but you can try.
 3. Extract the LLVM source code somewhere, like `C:\LLVM_source_code`.
 Now you should have a bunch of folders and files directly inside `C:\LLVM_source_code` including `CMakeLists.txt`.
 4. Make a new empty folder, like `C:\LLVM_solution`.